AD2000X/idem-candidate-task/README.md

 2. **Design a better estimation method**, using any reasonable approach.

-   * similarity between "complex" Wikipedia sentences and simplified Vikidea sentences
+   * similarity between "complex" Wikipedia sentences and simple Vikidia sentences
    * a simple classifier trained on clean subsets
    * your own method

 3. **Produce final estimates**:

-   * adjusted true proportion of simplified sentences (EN/FR)
+   * adjusted true proportion of simple sentences (in both EN and FR)
-   * estimated proportion of Vikidea-like simplified sentences inside Wikipedia (e.g. % of complex-labelled sentences that resemble simplified sentences)
+   * estimated proportion of Vikidia-like simple sentences inside Wikipedia (e.g. % of complex-labelled sentences that resemble simple sentences)

 4. **Explain your reasoning**:

-   * how you operationalised “simplified”
+   * how you operationalised “simple”
-   * how you detected Vikidea-style sentences
+   * how you detected Vikidia-style sentences
    * key assumptions & limitations
    * why your adjusted estimate is more realistic than the naïve one